DarkCat09/python-aternos/docs/howto/server.md

 ```

 ## Updating status
-python-aternos don't refresh server information by default.
+Python-Aternos don't refresh server information by default.
-This can be done with [WebSockets API](websocket) automatically
+This can be done with [WebSockets API](/howto/websocket) automatically
 (but it will be explained later in the 6th part of how-to guide),
 or with `fetch()` method manually (much easier).

-`fetch()` called also when an AternosServer object is created
+`fetch()` is also called when an AternosServer object is created
-to get info about the server:
+to get this info about the server:

  - full address,
  - MOTD,